Forricide/still-feel-alive/Chapter 7.md

-*What are you trying to accomplish?*
+*So, what are your goals?
+Where do you see yourself, in five years?*

 *"I want to survive."*

 *That's it?*

 *"I...
-I don't know what's going on.
+I don't know what's happening to me.
 I don't have control of my life.
 I'm scared in the morning, when I wake up, because I can't remember anything.
 Not even my dreams, not a single one.
 I just want to make my life long enough... to piece together something.
 Some sort of next step."*

 *What would that look like?*

-*"Having some sort of... purpose, maybe."*
+*"Finding some sort of... purpose, maybe."*

 *Your purpose is to find a purpose.
-That seems a bit circular.*
+I'm not criticizing you, but that seems a bit circular.*

 *"Maybe.
-I just want to have a goal.
+I just want to have a goal, something to focus on.
 Something worth putting effort into."*

 Dreams come and go like ocean waves.
-There for a moment, gone in the next.
+There for a moment, gone in the next, dissipating into a vast emptiness.

 White stars in the cold night sky.
-A game of connect-the-dots.
+A game of connect-the-dots, abstract and immense.

 A constellation shaped like a face.
 Vague attempts to identify it, but each one different than the last.